MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 This function only applies to syncs from Shopify to [!INCLUDE[prod_short](../includes/prod_short.md)] and can be useful if you need to restore deleted data such as products, customers, or deleted orders.

-## Update the access token
+## Request the access token

-If [!INCLUDE[prod_short](../includes/prod_short.md)] can't connect to your Shopify account, try resetting the access token.
+If [!INCLUDE[prod_short](../includes/prod_short.md)] can't connect to your Shopify account, try request the access token from Shopify.
 This might be needed in case of rotation of security keys or changes in required permissions (scopes).

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop**, and choose the related link.
 2. Select the shop for which you want to get the access token to open the **Shopify Shop Card** page.